 The Community Sector Roundtable (CSR) is an advisory body that reports directly to the Director General, Department for Child Protection and Family Support.
 The CSR provides advice and information that improves outcomes and strengthens the relationship between the Department and the community services sector in relation to the funding and provision of services.
 Its terms of reference are to:

-- Foster positive and effective working relationships between the Department and the community services sector.
+- Foster positive and effective working relationships and partnerships between the Department and the community services sector.

-- Identify creative and innovative solutions that will lead to improved service delivery.
+- Identify effective, creative and innovative strategies that will lead to improved service delivery.

-- Provide advice on policy and practice in relation to funding arrangements between the Department and the sector in relation to child protection, children and young people in care and individual and family support services.
+- Provide advocacy and advice on policy and practice in relation to purchasing and funding arrangements between the Department and the sector in relation to child protection, children and young people in care and individual and family support services.